If you’re looking for a refreshing, sultry cocktail to highlight your next summer party, this piña colada is it.

-You may associate piña coladas with laid-back poolside vacations, but this mix of rum, coconut, and pineapple is actually a pillar of the tiki drink canon.
+You may associate a piña colada with laid-back poolside vacations, but the piña colada ingredients of rum, coconut, and pineapple is actually a pillar of the tiki drink canon.

 Quite a few bartenders and bars have claimed to have created the now famous piña colada over the years, but the drink's true origins are a bit murky.
 There's even evidence that traders in the 19th century mixed rum with coconut water and mashed pineapple for what would have been a sort of proto-piña!

 In the end, though, I guess it doesn’t really matter.
-Because piña coladas are amazing.
+Because a piña colada is amazing.

-By the way, there’s a misconception out there that blended piña coladas are actually a more recent, modernized version of the cocktail.
-In fact, the blended cocktail is the original, and the shaken one the contemporary incarnation.
+By the way, there’s a misconception out there that a blended piña colada is actually a more recent, modernized version of the cocktail.
+In fact, the blended cocktail is the original, and the shaken piña colada the contemporary incarnation.

-If you'd like to make one of these shaken pina coladas for yourself, try shaking 1 1/2 ounces golden or añejo rum with 1 ounce coconut cream and 1 ounce pineapple juice, and pouring it over ice.
+If you'd like to make a shaken piña colada for yourself, try shaking 1 1/2 ounces golden or añejo rum with 1-ounce coconut cream and 1-ounce pineapple juice, and pouring it over ice.
 A spritz of lime peel over the cocktail is a perfect finishing touch.

-Blended or shaken, piña coladas truly can't be beat for their tropical flavor and efficiency in getting rum in your mouth.
+Blended or shaken, a piña colada truly can't be beaten for its tropical flavor and efficiency in getting rum in your mouth.

-The traditional blended recipe doesn’t use frozen pineapple, but I find it adds a bit more flavor and reduces the amount of ice needed.
+The traditional blended pina colada recipe doesn’t use frozen pineapple, but I find it adds a bit more flavor and reduces the amount of ice needed.

 As with most tiki-style drinks, this one uses multiple styles of rum to achieve balance and flavor.